TimonPost/laminar/README.md

 - [Fletcher Haynes](https://github.com/fhaynes)
 - [Timon Post](https://github.com/TimonPost)

-We want to especially give credits to [gaffer on games](https://gafferongames.com/).
+We want to give credit to [gaffer on games](https://gafferongames.com/) as we have used his guide to building a game networking protocol to build this library.

-This library is based on his vision about how an gamenetwork protocol should work.
+## Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ## License